On the nonexistence of NLS breathers: Introduction

 Low order conserved quantities for \eqref{nNLS} are, the \emph{mass}: \be M[u](t):=\|u(t,\cdot)\|^2_{L^2}=M[u](0), \ee the \emph{energy}: \be E[u](t):=\|\nabla_xu(t,\cdot)\|^2_{L^2}+\frac{2\varepsilon}{p+2}\|u(t,\cdot)\|^{p+2}_{L^{p+2}}=E[u](0), \ee and the \emph{momentum}: \be P[u](t):=\text{Im}\int_{\R^n}\nabla_xu(t,\cdot)\bar{u}(t,x)dx=P[u](0). \ee

 The initial value problem (IVP) for \eqref{nNLS} is, in the mass-subcritical case ($0<p<4/n$), local and globally well posed for initial data in $L^2(\R^n)$.
-In the mass-critical ($p=4/n$) local well posedness can also hold for data in $L^2(\R^n)$.
-In the super-critical ($p>4/n$) case, sharp results were obtained for small data in $H^s(\R^n),~~s\leq s_c$ \cite{Caze}, \cite{CazeWe}, \cite{CazeWe2},\cite{Dod1}.
+In the mass-critical case ($p=4/n$) local well posedness can also hold for data in $L^2(\R^n)$.
+In the super-critical case ($p>4/n$), sharp results were obtained for small data in $H^s(\R^n),~~s\leq s_c=\frac{n}{2}-\frac{2}{p}$ \cite{Caze}, \cite{CazeWe}, \cite{CazeWe2},\cite{Dod1}.
 See \cite{LP} for further reading and a comprehensive description of the initial value problem for \eqref{nNLS}.

 From the physical point of view, this equation appears as a model in several contexts (see for instance: \cite{GV1},\cite{GV2},\cite{SCMc},\cite{ZS}).
-With respect to explicit solutions, beside phases $e^{it},$ the next simplest ones are the so called standing wave solutions.
+Assuming $\varepsilon =-1$ (focusing case) and with respect to explicit solutions, beside phases $e^{it},$ the next simplest ones are the so called standing wave solutions.
 Specifically, standing waves of \eqref{nNLS} with $\varepsilon =-1$ are written as